-If you have a Drupal support contract with Code Enigma, be it the developer, starter or business plans, you can ask us any question about Drupal through our secure ticketing system, Redmine, or via your dedicated support dashboard.
-The problem could be anything Drupal related (a custom block isn’t displaying, your site’s search feature has stopped working, you need help adding a user, etc).
+If you have a Drupal support contract with Code Enigma, you can ask us any question about Drupal through our secure ticketing system, Redmine, or via your dedicated support dashboard.
+Examples being: your custom block isn’t displaying, your site’s search feature has stopped working, you need help adding a user, etc.

-Providing we manage your server, either through our Server Management, Managed Server or SLA-backed Server packages, you may also raise a ticket for system administrative issues too, such as asking for Apache Solr to be installed on your server, Nginx configuration changes for your site (basically anything to do with your server).
-These sort of tasks will come under the support provided by the three packages listed above and not through Drupal support.
+Providing we manage your server, you may also raise a ticket for system administrative issues too, such as asking for Apache Solr to be installed on your server, Nginx configuration changes for your site (anything to do with your server).
+These tasks will come under the support provided by the three packages listed above and not through Drupal support.

-So, now you’ve been given some information on what sort of things you can raise tickets for in Redmine, it’s time to discuss how to title your ticket.
-The purpose of the subject is to inform us of what the problem is.
-If, for example, you have a module that gives users points based on their activity on the site forum and if they log in each day, which returns incorrect results or a fatal error, you would raise a ticket with something like this in the subject field: Custom user points module returns a fatal error.
+The purpose of the subject is to tell us what the problem is.
+If, for example, you have a module that gives users points based on their activity on the site forum and if they log in each day, which returns incorrect results or a fatal error, you would raise a ticket like this: Custom user points module returns a fatal error.

-This part of the ticket is where you should include every last little detail you can about the issue at hand.
-Feel free to include screenshots of errors and error log entries, as this will help the support team to understand what to look out for when attempting to replicate the issue.
+Please include all the detail you can about the issue.
+Screenshots of errors and error log entries help the support team to understand what to look out for when attempting to replicate the issue.

 It would also be useful to include information on which environment the issue occurs in (if you have a dev/stage/prod type setup).

-Detail the steps you’ve taken to try and solve the issue, as this will prevent the support team wasting time repeating the same steps you have with the same results.
-You should definitely include the steps to reproduce the issue, as this will help the support team immensely when it comes to debugging it.
+Detail the steps you’ve taken to try and solve the issue, as this will prevent the support team from repeating the same steps and getting the same results.
+You should include the steps to reproduce the issue, as this will help the support team when it comes to debugging it.

 Assigning the Ticket

 Upon creating the ticket an email notification will be sent to the support team that a new ticket has been created.
-We recommend, in most cases, tickets are left unassigned so they can be allocated to the next available member of the team.
-If you really want to add an assignee to the ticket, please DO NOT assign it directly to an individual.
-In these cases, you can use the ‘ce’ groups (ceSysadmins, ceSupport), but if you don’t know it’s best left blank.
+We recommend, in most cases, tickets are left unassigned so they can be allocated to the next available team member.
+If you want to add an assignee to the ticket, please DO NOT assign it directly to an individual.
+In these cases, you can use the ‘ce’ groups (ceSysadmins, ceSupport).

 You may add Watchers to a ticket by checking the relevant boxes.
 Each watcher you select will receive an email notification that they have been added as a watcher to a ticket.
-It is not advised to select everyone as a watcher, as there will be some members of staff who do not have a knowledge of your project.
+It's not advised to select everyone, as there will be some members of staff who do not know about your project.

-If you consider the issue to be of an urgent nature, then it is advised to add a number of watchers to the issue, so they are informed of the creation of the ticket.
+If you consider the issue to be urgent, it is advised to add several watchers, so they are informed of the creation of the ticket.
 However, an issue you may consider as urgent may not fall under our ‘Urgent’ category.
-All Drupal related tickets will be responded to within 24 hours.
+All Drupal-related tickets will be responded to within 24 hours.
 If you do not have an SLA-backed server package, the priority parameters will have been pre-arranged with you along with their respective response times (more on that in the next section).
 Tickets that fall under this SLA are server-based issues.

 Setting the Priority